It’s easy enough to find employees. Workers will flock to your available positions, assuming you offer adequate pay and enviable perks.

 You can do this in two ways:

 - You can assign them unique tasks and projects.
-These real-world experiences should provide lessons in leadership and demand the application of skills and knowledge necessary to leaders.
-For example, you might appoint them team lead or give them more autonomy on an individual project.
+These real-world experiences should provide lessons in leadership and demand the application of skills and knowledge necessary for leaders.
+For example, you might appoint their team lead or give them more autonomy on an individual project.

 - You can enroll them in advanced education.
 Advanced degree programs offer enviable credentials as well as formal instruction in the exact skills and knowledge they need to become great leaders.
-You can provide tuition assistance — which is a tax-deductible benefit — on an online MBA from a top California school, so employees can continue working full-time while returning to school.
+You can provide tuition assistance — which is a tax-deductible benefit, so employees can continue working full-time while returning to school.

 3. Become an Active Mentor